FelixOnline/v2/content/articles/2016-2-26-cancelled-rag-bungee-jump-green-lit-by-college.md

 FELIX understands that the President of Imperial College, Alice Gast,  herself may have then raised concerns about the jump, despite having been here for last year’s.

-On Tuesday, just after FELIX had published an article reporting the cancellation, college allowed RAG to provisionally re\-arrange the event to the 21st and 22nd of March.
+On Tuesday, just after FELIX had published an article reporting the cancellation, college allowed RAG to provisionally re-arrange the event to the 21st and 22nd of March.

 The bungee jump is a staple in the RAG week calendar, with students having jumped from a crane over Queen’s Lawn for several years now.